pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 tasks.

 By default capturing is done by intercepting writes to low level file descriptors.
-This allows to capture output from simple `print` statements as well as output from a subprocess started by a task.
+This allows to capture output from simple {func}`print` statements as well as output from a subprocess started by a task.

 ## Setting capturing methods or disabling capturing